SOT License Guide [2026] – Everything You Need to Know

-An SOT is a Special Occupational Taxpayer.
-It is a Federal Firearms Licensee (FFL) who pays a special annual tax in order to deal with a special class of firearms called NFA Firearms.
+The SOT is a "taxpayer" because they pay a special annual tax in order to deal with a special class of firearms called NFA Firearms.

 In this article I'm going to tell you everything you need to know about SOTs - but first, why should you listen to me?
 Simple, I'm a firearms attorney who has helped thousands get their FFL and become an SOT and I've represented and helped hundreds of FFLs stay out of trouble with the ATF.